erimcg/Using-D3js/08_02_dispatches.md

 ## Dispatches

 A "dispatch" can be thought of as an event that can be called from anywhere in your code.
-Each dispatch instance has different "types" of events that we can assign callback functions to and then invoke a types event whenever we want.
+Each dispatch instance has different "types" of events that we can assign callback functions to and then invoke a typed event whenever we want.

 To create a dispatch we call `d3.dispatch` and pass in the `types` of events that we want the dispatch to handle.
 Each `type` is a string.